Racism – does it exist here in our beloved USA?

 Later that year, my fiancé and I had been pulled up on stage to do a little dance during a wedding show.
 Well, as we walked off, I saw these two piercing, cold eyes staring at me.
 I swear you would have thought I just stole her man.
 My man didn’t know who she was but wasn’t surprised at it.
 I on the other hand was shocked.
 I didn’t understand why she looked at me like that.
 He then told me that he gets that look from a lot of white guys.
 I said, “no” thinking he was just kidding.
 But he wasn’t.

-I also found out that someone in his family didn’t want us to get married for the simple reason that I wasn’t black.
+I also found out that there was at least one person close to my husband who didn’t want us to get married for the simple reason that I wasn’t black.
 He also had a crazy uncle who didn’t like white people.
 He just laughed about all of it.
 That’s the way it is.
 He didn’t take it personally either way.

 After we got married, we were looking for a church.
 Some would say we were church hopping.
 It just so happens that Michael Jackson had died recently when we checked out this one church.
 This specific church was small, only one isle.
 We, my husband, our new baby, and I, were a bit late but not much.
 We found a spot near the back.
 We sang and praised God just like everyone else.
 Then, the pastor got up and started preaching.
 Now, my husband and I remember this part differently… My view: the pastor starts saying how Michael Jackson is in hell, but he keeps repeating himself, at least five times, in different ways.
 My husband’s view: the pastor started preaching.
 After he had preached for a little while, he says once or twice that Michael Jackson went to hell.
 My husband “finally” looks at me and says that we are leaving.
 I couldn’t get out of there fast enough.
 But as we were walking out the door, the preacher says, ‘yah, you leave.’
 My husband almost turned around and told him off.
 Thankfully, he didn’t.
 I swore the congregation had shotguns and were going to kill us.